-System maps is a tool that allow designers visualize different systems such as stakeholder maps, value network maps, and ecosystem maps.
-The system map provide a visual description of the service and the different actors/stakeholders involved and their mutual links.
+System maps is a tool that allows designers to visualize different systems such as stakeholder maps, value network maps, and ecosystem maps.
+The system map provides a visual description of the service and the different actors/stakeholders involved and their mutual links.

 PREPARATION: up to 20 minutes